 The key takeaway here is to keep your photographer in the loop.
 Don’t finalize your wedding day timeline without the photographer’s input.

 OG!
 This one is just downright disrespectful.
 Especially when the guest photographer shows up and has no respect for the hired photographer’s working style and preferences.
 It is ok if you have a family or friend who is a photographer and is attending your wedding as a guest and will take some photos.
 As long as he or she doesn’t impede the hired photographer’s ability to photograph your wedding.

 If you will have another professional photographer photographed your wedding, you must let your photographer know about this upfront before the contract is signed.
 This way, your photographer can decide if they would be a good fit for your wedding.

 Do not have your photographer show up to photograph your wedding and discover another professional photographer is there to photograph your wedding too.
 This will create conflicts, which will result in you not getting the best service and photos.

 I get it!
 My wife constantly reminds me that it is the couple’s wedding, and they have the right to experience it on their terms.
 And I really agree with my wife.
 But I can’t help but get frustrated when a wedding runs late because someone didn’t adhere to the timeline, and now I am crunched for time.

 You are paying good money for your photographer.
-Don’t sabotage yourself by not sticking to the timeline and forcing your photographer to create magic on the fly!
+Don’t ruin your wedding day experience by not sticking to the timeline and forcing your photographer to create magic on the fly!

 Have questions?
 Let’s connect here.